mrkshllr/BiXT/INSTALL.md

 ```
 conda create --name bixt_env --file requirements.txt -c pytorch -c nvidia -c conda-forge
 ```
-If this doesn't work either, simply create an empty environment and install them manually:
+If this doesn't work either, simply create an empty environment and install the packages manually:
 ```
 conda create --name bixt_env python=3.8.18
 conda install pytorch==2.0.1 torchvision==0.15.2 pytorch-cuda=11.8 -c pytorch -c nvidia
 conda install yaml pyyaml
 ```
-You can also simply take a look at the packages and install them manually into your environment -- just make sure you NOT already have timm installed.
+If you use a previously created environment, please make sure that you do NOT already have timm installed.

 &nbsp;